 Private web-brokers and carriers will be able to directly market to potential applicants and assist residents in navigating their expanded health care coverage options.
-Local brokers will be able to discuss plan options with residents and, if asked, help navigate web-broker or carrier websites.
+Carriers have an additional incentive to invest in marketing to attract new business and retain their current FFE consumers.
+Local brokers and agents will be able to discuss plan options with residents and, if asked, help navigate web-broker or carrier websites.
 The private market will be incentivized to provide high-quality customer service to retain consumer loyalty, as consumers select their enrollment pathway each year.
 In alignment with federal requirements for EDE vendors, web-brokers participating in the Georgia Access Model will be restricted from providing financial incentives for specific plan selection and may not display plan recommendations based on compensation received from the plan issuers.